yuichkun/caption-detective/README.md

-# 🔥 Caption Detective 🔥
+# 🎩 Caption Detective

 ![Screenshot](./docs/screenshot.gif)
-**Caption Detective** is a Chrome extension that helps fix misheard proper nouns in YouTube captions using on-device AI (Gemini-nano).
+**Caption Detective** is an experimental Chrome extension that helps fix misheard proper nouns in YouTube captions using on-device AI (Gemini-nano).
 For instance, it corrects common mishearings like "view js" to "Vue.js" in real-time, ensuring a smoother viewing experience.

 This extension was developed for the **Google Chrome Built-in AI Challenge**, showcasing the capabilities of on-device LLMs through Chrome's Prompt API.
 You can learn more about the challenge [here](https://googlechromeai.devpost.com/?linkId=11071015).